benhoff/dev_clipboard/README.md

 ## Dev Clipboard Kernel Module

 Dev Clipboard is a Linux kernel module that provides a per-user clipboard device.
 It allows each user to have their own isolated clipboard buffer, ensuring that one user's clipboard data is inaccessible to others.
-The module leverages a hash table with per-bucket locking to efficiently handle concurrent access from multiple users.
-Features

 - Per-User Isolation: Each user has a separate clipboard buffer identified by their UID.
 - Efficient Data Management: Utilizes a hash table with per-bucket mutexes for fast and concurrent access.